decred/dcrdocs/docs/glossary.md

 #### Coin Type

-A unique number assigned to a cryptocurrency, which is used by [HD Wallets](#hd-wallet) during the process of generating public/private keypairs.
+A unique number assigned to a cryptocurrency, which is used by [HD Wallets](#hierarchical-deterministic-hd-wallet) during the process of generating public/private keypairs.
 Cryptocurrencies with assigned coin types are listed in [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 The coin type of Decred is 42.